The art of building a tiny and working piece of nature for your desk.

 As I want the

-aquariums to sit at my desk, they have to be tiny.
+aquariums to sit on a narrow shelf, they have to be tiny.
 And I take that challenge gladly, hoping my gardener and general technical skills can come in handy.

 Pico Aquarium.
 It turned out to be a challenge, as the view changes drastically,